Summary

 Categories

-Eye health: The paper discusses the use of optogenetics for vision restoration in degenerative eye diseases, including glaucoma and retinitis pigmentosa.
+Eye Health & Vision: Reviews optogenetic approaches for restoring vision in degenerative retinal diseases including glaucoma and retinitis pigmentosa.

 Author(s)